International Undergraduates as Nondegree Students

 Academically qualified applicants for Undergraduate Pathway who are unable to provide a language proficiency score (or who provide one that is below the minimum) will begin their program by taking Academic English courses until they complete Level 4 of the program.
 All students have a study plan and receive academic advising that is reflective of the Academic English + Undergraduate Pathway program.

-INTO Oregon State University's Graduate Pathway program is a pre-Master's program that provides international students a direct path to various graduate degrees at the university.
-The program gives students the academic foundation, essential language skills and GMAT/GRE test preparation to successfully move on to the Master's degree.
-Entry to this program requires satisfactory completion of a four-year undergraduate degree in an appropriate subject with at least a 2.75 GPA or equivalent overall and a minimum of 2.75 GPA for the final year of study and a 70 iBT TOEFL or equivalent test score (some options have higher entry requirements).
+INTO Oregon State University's Graduate Pathway program provides international students a direct path to various graduate degrees at the university.
+The program gives students the academic foundation and essential language skills to successfully move on to the Master's degree.
+Entry to this program requires satisfactory completion of a four-year undergraduate degree in an appropriate subject with at least a 2.5 GPA or equivalent overall 70 iBT TOEFL or equivalent test score (some options have higher entry requirements).
 All students have a study plan and receive academic advising that is reflective of their specific Graduate Pathway program.

 Successful completion of Graduate Pathway progression requirements secures students a place in full-time graduate studies at Oregon State University in their respective field of study.